Seahawks accuse Cowboys of dirty play after injury to RB Chris Carson

 “With a running back,” Carroll said, “it’s a little bit more of an issue than with a big guy.”

-Possibly adding to the Seahawks’ irritation with Hill was another play later in the drive, when he made helmet-to-helmet contact with Wilson after the QB released a pass on an unsuccessful two-point conversion attempt.
-Wilson, enjoying an MVP-caliber start, was knocked to the ground and officials flagged Hill for roughing the passer.
+Possibly adding to the Seahawks’ irritation with Hill was another play later in the drive, when he made helmet-to-helmet contact with Wilson after the quarterback released a pass on an unsuccessful two-point conversion attempt.
+Wilson, enjoying an MVP-caliber start to the season, was knocked to the ground and officials flagged Hill for roughing the passer.
 That allowed Seattle to try another conversion, which succeeded and provided the final margin in a 38-31 win.

 Some NFL analysts who played in the league also expressed disappointment with Hill for the incident in which Carson was injured.
-Former offensive lineman Geoff Schwartz shared video of it on Twitter while saying, “This dude has some hurt coming his way next week for this gator roll.
+Former offensive lineman Geoff Schwartz shared video of it on Twitter while saying: “This dude has some hurt coming his way next week for this gator roll.
 We see it on film.”

-ESPN’s Marcus Spears, a former defensive lineman, replied by writing, “There’s a Code that usually exist between players in the league as much as we wanna win.
+ESPN’s Marcus Spears, a former defensive lineman, replied by writing: “There’s a Code that usually exist between players in the league as much as we wanna win.
 This is a Code Breaker and Bull----.”

 Cowboys Coach Mike McCarthy defended Hill on Monday, saying: “There is zero intent for injury there.
 I want to make that clear.”

-Dallas defensive coordinator Mike Nolan agreed, telling reporters, “It’s not something we coach or teach. … I know the player, and that’s first and foremost in my mind.
+Dallas defensive coordinator Mike Nolan agreed, telling reporters: “It’s not something we coach or teach. … I know the player, and that’s first and foremost in my mind.
 Trysten Hill is not a dirty player.”

-A second-round pick last year out of Central Florida, Hill played sparingly as a rookie but has moved into Dallas’s starting lineup this season.
-Carson, a seventh-round pick in 2017, has proved his worth to the Seahawks, rushing for over 1,000 yards with nine total touchdowns in each of the past two seasons.
+A second-round draft pick last year out of Central Florida, Hill played sparingly as a rookie but has moved into Dallas’s starting lineup this season.
+Carson, a seventh-round pick in 2017, has proved his worth to the Seahawks, rushing for more than 1,000 yards with nine total touchdowns each of the past two seasons.

 Read more: